 The candidate will be recommended for a New York State Permanent Certificate in school counseling when all of the following requirements have been met:

-1. Completion of a minimum of 24 semester hours of course work beyond the requirements for provisional certification.
+1. Completion of a minimum of 12 credit hours of course work beyond the requirements for provisional certification.
 This coursework will include the internship and specific courses agreed upon by the student and the coordinator.

 2. Completion of a master’s degree in counseling and development or a related field.